 A total eosinophil count lower than

-0.04, called eosinopenia, can be associated with acute infections, burns, stress reactions, Cushing's syndrome, and use of large doses of steroids.
+0.04, called eosinopenia, can be associated with acute infections, burns, stress reactions, Cushing's syndrome, and the use of large doses of steroids.

 What formula does the absolute eosinophil count calculator use?